wechaty/docusaurus/docusaurus/docs/what-is-wechaty.md

 <!-- Automate updates to the current stable version -->

 Since its creation in 2016, a number of Wechaty versions have been released.
-For more about the release history and the current stable version, you can read the [Wechaty release notes](https://github.com/Wechaty/wechaty/releases) on Github.
+For more information about the release history and the current stable version, you can read the [Wechaty release notes](https://github.com/Wechaty/wechaty/releases) on Github.

 ## License

 Wechaty is an [Open Source Project](https://opensource.com/resources/what-open-source).
-It is released under [Apache-2.0 license](https://github.com/wechaty/wechaty/blob/master/LICENSE) and the corresponding documentation is released under [Creative Commons license](https://creativecommons.org/licenses/).
+It is released under [Apache-2.0 license](https://github.com/wechaty/wechaty/blob/master/LICENSE) and the corresponding documentation is released under the [Creative Commons license](https://creativecommons.org/licenses/).

 ## Maintainers